user-nazar/account-application/README.md

 # Flutter.
 Dart

-This work was to create a user profile, which is a set of photos and information.
+* This work was to create a user profile, which is a set of photos and information--.

 ![image](https://user-images.githubusercontent.com/57871748/138697529-3210406d-9a5a-426a-bd51-3de3bfdb23ef.png)